 The Luminance RED vs Abreva: Decide What’s Right for You

 Are you a long-time sufferer of recurrent cold sores?
-If so, you’d likely do anything to expedite the healing of your cold sore ulcers and increase the time between outbreaks.
+If so, you’d likely do anything to speed up the healing of your cold sore ulcers and increase the time between outbreaks.

 Two of the most effective means to achieve those ends are the over-the-counter cream Abreva and the Luminance RED.
 Though very different in design and functionality, both treatments can fight cold sores caused by the herpes simplex virus (HSV).